While I always enjoy staying in a great hotel, my family also likes to mix things up and stay in vacation rentals, as well.

 You do lose the benefit of amenities like pools, on-site restaurants and the front desk for asking questions, but you gain a kitchen, washer/dryer and room to breathe!
 Yes, please!

 Do you like to book vacation rentals?
 Have you used Vrbo?
-What your top tips?
+What are your top tips?

 - Vacation Rental or Hotel?
 Which Is Right for Your European Vacation?